aaronregis/TwitterSentiment/README.md

 dse spark
 ```

-Then copy paste the contents of **loadinggraph_scala_script.txt** (amend the graph name accordingly) into the REPL.
+Then copy paste the contents of **scala_script.txt** (amend the graph name accordingly) into the REPL.
 This will take a few minutes to execute.

 Once complete you can use DSE Studio to execute traversals and visualize the Twitter Sentiment Data!